-Mrs Marlyn Lee – Hughes (Chair of Trustees), Mrs Miriam Kennet, Mrs Rosalind Firminger, Mrs Michelle S Gale de Oliveira (Brazil), Ms Bianca Madison-Vuleta, Ms Vicki Pickering, Mr Don O’ Neal, Ms Pamela Harling, Richard Holcroft, Councillor David Williams, Mrs Trude Blomseth Thy (Norway), Mr Paul Kennet, Mr Douglas Watson, Mr Jacob Sanders, Mr Larry Sanders, Mr Jack Easton, Ms Kristina Jociute (Lithuania and UK)
+Mrs Marlyn Lee – Hughes (Chair of Trustees), Mrs Miriam Kennet, Mrs Michelle S Gale (Brazil & US), Ms Bianca Madison-Vuleta, Ms Pamela Harling, Councillor David Williams, Mr Paul Kennet, Mr Jack Easton, Mrs Areti Zenon, Prof Maria Alejandro Madi (Brazil), Mrs Agneta Granstrom, Anjikwi Mshelbwana (Nigeria)

 Marlyn Lee Hughes, Chair of Trustees

-name=”Marlyn Lee-Hughes” job=”” ] Marlyn our Chair of Trustees is a Radiographer qualified at Edinburgh University, a former BA Air Hostess and a teacher and designer of Education Courses at Newbury College.
+name=”Marlyn Lee-Hughes” job=”” ] Marlyn, our Chair of Trustees, was a Radiographer, qualified at Edinburgh, a former BA Air Hostess, English Language teacher and designer of Education Courses at Newbury College and has, for the past four years, been mentoring teachers in all areas of FE.
 Marlyn is our Director of Studies at the Green Economics Institute Trust. [/team] [/column]

 name=”Miriam Kennet” job=”” ] Miriam Kennet was one of the Founder Members of the Green Economics Institute Trust.
 She has been trained in Trust issues, administration, finance and many other aspects of Trust Management and is on the board of two other Foundations, The Green European Foundation and the European Network of Political Foundations, one in Luxembourg and one in Brussels.